WalletWasabi/WasabiDoc/docs/using-wasabi/DeterministicBuild.md

 git diff --no-index win7-x64 "C:\Program Files\WasabiWallet"
 ```

-### Linux && OSX
+### Linux && macOS

 You can use the Windows Subsystem for Linux to verify all the packages in one go.
-At the time of writing this guide we provide a `.tar.gz` and a `.deb` package for Linux and .dmg for OSX.
+At the time of writing this guide we provide a `.tar.gz` and a `.deb` package for Linux and .dmg for macOS.
 Install the `.deb` package and extract the `tar.gz` and `.dmg` packages, then compare them with your build.

 After installing WSL, just type `wsl` in explorer where your downloaded and built packages are located.